LiyuanLucasLiu/RAdam/README.md

 1. Directly replace the vanilla Adam with RAdam without changing any settings.
 2. Further tune hyper-parameters for a better performance.

 Note that in our paper, our major contribution is __to identify why we need the warmup for Adam__.
-Although some successfully improves the model performance (__[user comments](#user-comments)__), directly plugging in RAdam __may not__ result in an immediate performance boost.
-Based on our experience, replacing __the vanilla Adam__ with RAdam usually results in a better performance; however, if __warmup has already been employed and tuned__ in the baseline method, it is necessary to tune hyper-parameters.
+Although some researchers successfully improve their model performance (__[user comments](#user-comments)__), directly plugging in RAdam __may not__ result in an immediate performance boost.
+Based on our experience, replacing __the vanilla Adam__ with RAdam usually results in a better performance; however, if __warmup has already been employed and tuned__ in the baseline method, it is necessary to tune hyper-parameters for RAdam.

 ## Related Posts and Repos